-Handling your MacBook Set up your MacBook on a stable work surface that allows for adequate air circulation under and around the computer.
+Proper handling Set up your MacBook on a stable work surface that allows for adequate air circulation under and around the computer.
 Do not operate your MacBook on a pillow or other soft material, as the material can block the airflow vents.
 Never place anything over the keyboard when operating your MacBook.
 Never push objects into the ventilation openings.